TeamMGE/MicrobialGenomicsCourse/_episodes/03-assembly-quality.md

 > {: .solution}
 {: .challenge}

-Based on the QUAST assessment: If you would need to decide, which genomes were likely assembled using short-read data and long read data and what guides your decision?
+Take another look on the QUAST quality assessments and evaluate the different key criteria (N50, contig number, etc.).
+If you would need to decide, which genomes were likely assembled using short-read data and long read data and what guides your decision?

 We can now specifically focus on genome assemblies that have high quality (i.e., low number of contigs and high N50).
 If we compare the number of contigs between the reference genome assembly IPO323 and ST99CH\_3D7, we can observe that ST99CH\_3D7 has less contigs than the reference genome.
 Do you think contigs here correspond to chromosomes?